UK support to Ukraine: factsheet

 Non-military

-- the UK바카라 사이트™s non-military commitments to Ukraine since the start of the invasion come to £5 billion.
+the UK바카라 사이트™s non-military commitments to Ukraine since the start of the invasion come to over £5.3 billion.
 This includes:

-- £977 million committed in bilateral assistance to the end of the financial year 2024 to 2025.
-We committed £282 million in bilateral assistance in 2024 to 2025, to fund humanitarian, energy, stabilisation, reform, recovery and reconstruction programmes
+- up to £1.2 billion committed in bilateral assistance, including up to £283 million in bilateral assistance in 2025 to 2026, to fund humanitarian, energy, stabilisation, reform, recovery and reconstruction programmes

 Humanitarian